 5. Play games!

 Believe it or not, playing games is another powerful way to train your brain -- to a certain extent.
-Constantly facing challenges will help your brain go from strength to strength.
+Constantly facing challenges could help your brain go from strength to strength.

 The brain can be lazy sometimes.
 Once it realizes it has mastered something, it stops trying.

-This is not just hearsay either.
-Various studies have shown that playing games, seems to increase gray matter in the brain and boost brain connectivity.
+This is not just hearsay, either.
+Various studies have shown that playing games can boost brain connectivity and memory.

-The right kinds of computer games can also boost your IQ!
+The right kinds of computer games could also boost your IQ!